flinker-app/docsfx/docs/setting-up-the-ifc-viewer-in-microsoft-teams.md

 > If you see a message saying that _"This app requires your admin’s approval,"_ it simply means that your organization's security settings require admin approval before third-party apps can access your files.
 In this case, you will need to contact your IT admin for approval.

 ### Step 5: Copy Links of IFC Files
 Go to the Files tab and copy the links of the IFC files you want to view in the IFC Viewer.
+- If the link is on OneDrive, you need to copy the SharePoint link from OneDrive.
+If it's on an external drive, you need to upload it to SharePoint or Teams first.

 ![Copy Links of IFC Files](/_media/teams-apps-ifc-viewer-in-files-tab-copy-links-of-ifc-files.png)